mtkhawaja/SimpleTweet/README.md

 The following **additional** features are implemented:

-* [x] The Twitter re-directs to the timeline_activity when tapped.
+* [x] The Twitter icon re-directs to the timeline_activity when tapped.
 Serves as a Back.
+* [x] Added re-tweet and favorite count TextViews to the DetailActivity view for Tweets.
 * [x] User can tap a tweet to display a "detailed" view of that tweet (Stretch Story from Week I of this assignment).

 ## Video Walkthrough